8 Best Redfish Lures & Baits in 2023

 Z-Man Original ChatterBait

 WHY WE LIKE IT: The Z-Man Original ChatterBait design contains multiple bait features – the flash of the spinnerbaits and the vibrations of the crankbaits.
-Moreover, use the Z-Man Original ChatterBait with a proper chatterbait rod, and it can work the whole water column because of the various retrieval rates.
+Moreover, use the Z-Man Original ChatterBait rods, and it can work the whole water column because of the various retrieval rates.
 We also like the Z-man Original ChatterBait for the wide range of colors and sizes that are effective in both deep and shallow waters.

 • Color: Perch/Bluegill, Bad Shad Gold, Candy Craw, Chartreuse Sexy Shad, Green Pumpkin Purple, Sexy Shimmer Blue